 - Any motorboat, considered any vessel propelled by machinery, must be registered with a certificate of number and a certificate of title through the Virginia Department of Game and Inland Fisheries (DGIF); however, only motors with an excess of 25 horsepower are listed on the title.
 The only exceptions to registration and titling requirements are boats used on private waters and those used primarily in other states.
 Sailboats over 18 feet in length only require titling and no registration.

 - You must register your vessel before operating it on any public waters in Virginia unless the registration is still considered valid.
 You have 90 days to register your vessel in Virginia after moving from another state or until your current out-of-state registration expires.

 - Register and title your vessel in person at the DGIF office, by mail, or online at www.GoOutdoorsVirginia.com.
 You must bring the “Application for Watercraft Certificate of Title and Certificate of Number (Registration) and either the original certificate of title, completed by the seller or a bill of sale.
 Registrations are valid for three years, and your decals will be issued with each new or renewed registration.

 - If your vessel is registered in another state, you must follow the steps above with your out-of-state registration.
 If your vessel is registered in Virginia but not titled, you must submit a Notification of Change in Status of a Numbered Vessel and a copy of your bill of sale signed and dated by the sellers.
-If your vessel has never been registered or titled in Virginia or any other state, you must submit a Statement for Registering and Titling a Motorboat not Previously Registered and/or Titled and printed photographs of the vessel taken from all sides.
+Suppose your vessel has never been registered or titled in Virginia or any other state.
+In that case, you must submit a Statement for Registering and Titling a Motorboat not Previously Registered and/or Titled and printed photographs of the vessel taken from all sides.
 The Application for Watercraft Certificate of Title and Certificate of Number (Registration) is requisite in all situations.

-Below, you can download a VA boat bill of sale in PDF or Word format:
+Below, you can download our free VA boat bill of sale template in PDF or Word format: